Kihumba/private-/Phase-C/Rails-Learning-Outcomes/Curriculum/1 - Rails MVC/README.md

 Skill Description
 ----------
-Rails is an MVC framework for quickly out building web applications.
-This outcome is an introduction to the word of rails.
+The fellow understands the basic concepts of Rails MVC framework that makes it possible to quickly build out a web application.

 Outputs
 ----------
-When working on checkpoint 2, your rails application should:
+After attaining this skill, and as a demonstration of it, a person should be able to create the following:
-- Effectively use bundler to manage the gem dependencies.
+- A Gemfile showing how bundler is used to manage application dependencies.
-- Have the right files in the right directories
+- A rails application where all ruby files are in the recommended rails directory.

 ----------